 - Contact a Registered Onsite Wastewater Practitioners.
-You must have a Proof of VIHA filing of Sewerage System Form.
+You must have a Proof of Island Health filing of Sewerage System Form.

-- A recent copy of your Certificate of Title may be obtained at the Regional District Office.
+- A recent copy of your Certificate of Title may be obtained from a Land Titles registry agent.
 You must have this certificate to apply for a building permit.

 - Contact your local Transportation and Highways Office for an access permit, even if a driveway already exists.